opencv/opencv/modules/imgproc/doc/filtering.rst

     Smoothes an image and downsamples it.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image.
-It will have the specified size and the same type as  ``src``
+    :param dst: Destination image.
+It has the specified size and the same type as  ``src`` .

     :param dstsize: Size of the destination image.
-By default it is computed as  ``Size((src.cols+1)/2, (src.rows+1)/2)`` .
-But in any case the following conditions should be satisfied:
+By default, it is computed as  ``Size((src.cols+1)/2, (src.rows+1)/2)`` .
+But in any case, the following conditions should be satisfied:

         .. math::

             \begin{array}{l}
             | \texttt{dstsize.width} *2-src.cols| \leq  2  \\ | \texttt{dstsize.height} *2-src.rows| \leq  2 \end{array}

 The function performs the downsampling step of the Gaussian pyramid construction.
-First it convolves the source image with the kernel:
+First, it convolves the source image with the kernel:

 .. math::

     \frac{1}{16} \begin{bmatrix} 1 & 4 & 6 & 4 & 1  \\ 4 & 16 & 24 & 16 & 4  \\ 6 & 24 & 36 & 24 & 6  \\ 4 & 16 & 24 & 16 & 4  \\ 1 & 4 & 6 & 4 & 1 \end{bmatrix}

-and then downsamples the image by rejecting even rows and columns.
+Then, it downsamples the image by rejecting even rows and columns.

 .. index:: pyrUp